sidharth2189/CarND-LaneLines-P1/README.md

 4) P1.ipynb is the code file

-5) write_up.md is about the how the project objectives were approached.
+5) write_up.md explains how the project objectives were approached.